akobach/MagneticBasins/README.md

-# Project Title

-Slim fractals in basins of a magnetic pendulum
+# Slim fractals in basins of a magnetic pendulum

 ## Description